sohaibalam67/online-shopping-portal/README.md

 # online shopping portal
 A shopping portal where sellers can sell their products, people can buy them and track their orders.
+(Under development).

-(Under development) The e commerce portal was made using php & sql and has pretty minimal frontend design.
+The e commerce portal was made using php & sql and has pretty minimal frontend design.

 ## Requirements